About Me

 Angela’s Origin Story

 I was introduced to the eldercare and hospice industry in 2014 when I took a job as a scheduler and recruiting manager for an Indianapolis non-medical home care company.
-I was drawn to the work of non-medical support because of my own experience as a young caregiver for my mother and my younger disabled brother.
+I was drawn to the work of non-medical support because of my own experience as a young caregiver for my mother and my younger neuro-divergent and medically fragile brother.

-Later, I was recruited by a large hospice organization to serve as a Patient Care Coordinator.
-I was drawn to work in the hospice industry after personally navigating my mother’s cancer diagnosis, chemotherapy treatments, surgeries, ER visits and steady decline that eventually forced me to make the difficult decision to call hospice.
+Later, I was drawn to work in the hospice industry after personally navigating my mother’s cancer diagnosis, chemotherapy treatments, surgeries, ER visits and steady decline that eventually led me to advocating for her to receive access to hospice care.

 My mother’s death was very difficult and I spent most of my 20’s navigating my own journey through complex feelings of grief, frustration and down right anger.